-If the product or service already exists, UX research or usability testing will tell you whether the product is solving the pain points, meeting the needs and expectations of existing customers.
+If the product or service already exists, UX research or usability testing will tell you whether the product is solving the pain points and meeting existing customers’ needs and expectations.

-The main goal is to retain users, and understand where they are getting stuck, why they are switching to another brand.
-This way, you can learn what you can do differently to meet the needs and expectations but also to exceed and outdo the competition.
+The main goal is to retain users, understand where they are getting stuck, and switch to another brand.
+This way, you can learn what you can do differently to meet the needs and expectations and exceed and outdo the competition.

 One of the most innovative customer engagement and retention moves is Starbuck’s Mobile Order & Pay feature within its app.
 As of August 2017, rewards members represented ~18% of Starbucks 75M customers and drove 36% of sales.
 Thanks to the new feature focused on customer engagements and retention, customers can order their coffee before they even arrive at the shop.

 Retaining customers alone doesn’t get you growth.
 You have to figure out innovative ways to grow, and it can be a mix of user research strategies and tactics.
 UX research and usability testing is the crux of growth experimentation.
 Based on usability testing results, you can turn on and off certain features for select users.

 Companies like Netflix, LinkedIn maximize the customer’s value through experimentation in product development based on a robust user research strategy.
 Growth experimentation enables the maximizers to improve upon the already developed value to make the customer experience more delightful.